August 01, 2017

 A Foundation of Innovation

 Central to the USANA story is its founder and Chairman of the Board, Dr. Wentz, a highly respected scientist lauded for his work in the development of human cell culture technology and infectious disease diagnoses.
 Wentz founded Gull Laboratories in 1974 and is perhaps best known for his development of the first commercially viable diagnostic test for the Epstein-Barr virus.
-He was awarded the Albert Einstein Award for Outstanding Achievement in the Life Sciences in 2007.

 Behind these accolades is a compelling reason for Wentz’s passion for science: His father, Adam, died of heart disease when Myron was 17 years old.
 The loss, he says, was one of the most traumatic experiences of his life.
 In the years that followed, Wentz would watch several of his aunts and uncles pass away from cancer and heart disease.
 His mother, Bertha, was diagnosed with breast cancer at age 60, and his older brother, Charles, lost his own battle with cancer at age 66.